 Farm Field Trips

 Are your students interested in learning more about food and where it comes from?
 Farm Field Trips for K-12 audiences are tailored to student grade level, last about three hours, and cost $4 per student.
 Scholarships for student attendance and transportation are available.
 On-farm activities include experiential learning stations on topics in agriculture, food, and natural resources aligned with Next Generation Science Standards.
 Here’s an example of a previous field trip.
-Currently suspended in response to COVID-19.

-Land Based Learning is a hands-on, experiential approach that brings students, their teachers, food producers and farmers, and resource professionals together to create innovative solutions to sustainability issues in their communities.
+Land-based Learning is a hands-on, experiential approach that brings students, their teachers, food producers and farmers, and resource professionals together to create innovative solutions to sustainability issues in their communities.

-You can learn more about Land Based Learning research at UPREC -- and contact us if you’d like to start a conversation about a project idea.
+You can learn more about Land-based Learning research at UPREC -- and contact us if you’d like to start a conversation about a project idea.